KAIST-VICLab/SLiM/README.md

 ## Results
 Please visit our [project page](https://kaist-viclab.github.io/SLiM_site/) for more experimental results.

-## License
-The source codes can be freely used for research and education only.
-Any commercial use should get formal permission from the principal investigator (Prof. Munchurl Kim, mkimee@kaist.ac.kr).

 ## Acknowledgements
 This repository is built upon [SkateFormer](https://github.com/KAIST-VICLab/SkateFormer/) and [TDSM](https://github.com/KAIST-VICLab/TDSM).